For years, Don and I have been intrigued with the Alsatian town of Castroville. The European-style village was established by 27 people in 1844.

 Unexpected Stay in Kingsland, Texas

 Don and I haven't been been seeking out hotel adventures during this pandemic year.
-But in late March, we ended up with a little getaway by accident.
+But in late March, we were on our way home after visiting our new grand baby, when we ended up with an unplanned hotel getaway.

 We had stopped at our cabin in Sunrise Beach and discovered issues with frozen pipes.
 We could have managed a night with no water, but we were tired.
 We headed for the nearest hotel, which happened to be the historic Antlers Hotel in Kingsland.

 It was a little before 5, when I put on my mask and headed into the lobby.
-The woman at the desk looked up with an somewhat worried expression.
-I could see it, because she wore no mask... which is a lot more common in smaller towns of Texas.
+The woman at the desk looked up with a somewhat worried expression.
+I could see her expression, because she wore no mask... which is a lot more common in smaller towns of Texas.